-Scott A. Armstrong, MD, PhD, is chair of the Department of Pediatric Oncology at Dana-Farber Cancer Institute,
+Scott A. Armstrong, MD, PhD, is president of the Dana-Farber/Boston Children's Cancer and Blood Disorders Center; chair of the Department of Pediatric Oncology at Dana-Farber

 The major focus of Dr. Armstrong’s career has been on delineating the biology of childhood cancers and the development of new therapeutic approaches for children with cancer.
 His research program has focused on the mechanisms of leukemia development and

 the relationship between leukemia and normal hematopoietic stem cells.
 Dr. Armstrong continues to direct a vigorous research program that focuses on development of new therapeutics that target chromatin-based mechanisms, and he is actively involved

 in the development and translation of a number of new small molecule approaches that likely will be tested in clinical trials in the near future.